Martin5009/Martin5009.github.io/test.md

 Fig 4.
 Block diagram for the FPGA DE-DP14112 driver.

 # MCU-to-FPGA Communication Standard

-Communication between the MCU and FPGA occurs through 16-bit SPI transactions.
-The ID bit contains the operation type.
-The purpose of the remaining bits varies depending on whether the operation is a write or a command.
+  To allow the MCU and FPGA to communicate over SPI, I defined the following 16-bit message format.
+Each message starts with an ID bit which contains the operation type.
+The purpose of the remaining bits varies depending on whether the operation is a write or a configuration command.

 <p align="center">
   ID0 - B14 B13 B12 B11 B10 B9 B8 B7 B6 B5 B4 B3 B2 B1 B0